wwzzyyzzrr/Java_Practice/README.md

 # Java_Practice

 ## Some practice write by the java.
-Just to join myself.
+Just to enjoy myself.

 ## Get_Major
 A simple scraping to get the information of the major chosing of sustc.